DigitalCoreNZ/hashnode/cmaawtsfq000i09jp5vbqexbx.md

 ### Restoring the System Directories.

-* Once I have access to my NAS, I can edit the following file so the default system directories point to the equivalent NAS directories:
+* Once I have access to my NAS, I can edit the following file so the default system directories point to the equivalent share directories which, in turn, point to the NAS:

 ```bash